 She has a B.A.
 (1991) and an M.A.
 (1994) in English from Illinois State University, an M.A.
 (1996) in Women’s Studies from the University of Cincinnati, and a Ph.D.
 (2003) in Modern Studies from the University of Wisconsin Milwaukee’s English Department.

 Her work has appeared in CCC: College Composition and Communication, College Literature, American Drama and the National Women’s Studies Association Journal, and is forthcoming in Teaching and Learning Inquiry.
 Her research interests are in American working-class literature, especially narratives of upward class mobility.
 She is working on a co-authored textbook entitled Threshold Concepts in Women's and Gender Studies: Ways of Seeing, Thinking, and Knowing, to be published by Routledge Press in 2015.
-She is currently working on an article about mother-daughter relationships among class straddlers in the women’s liberation movement.
+She is currently working on a new project for Routledge Press, The Routledge International Handbook of Working Class Studies.

 Sedentary pursuits include playing trivia, doing crossword puzzles and drinking Colectivo coffee; more active interests include yoga, Jazzercise, and keeping up with her toddler.
 She loathes the label “foodie” but nonetheless recognizes herself in it.